zaratanDotWorld/choreWheel/docs/tools/hearts.rst

   This is how we center **rehabilitation over punishment.**
   If you lose a heart for whatever reason, integrate the lesson, and soon enough it will be forgotten.
   Hearts regeneration will only take you back to the five-heart baseline.
-  If you already have five hearts, you don't get more.
+  If you already have five, you don't get more.
-  If you have more than five (due to earning karma), you'll slowly go back to five.
+  If you have bonus hearts (from earning karma), you'll fade back to five at the same rate.

 Basic Functionality
 -------------------